Dominik-Pawelec/language-type_inferer/README.md

 ## Usage
-To run RIPL (Read Infer Print Loop) you need to first compile project using **dune**:
+To run RTPL (Read Type Print Loop) you need to first compile project using **dune**:

     dune build

-Then run RIPL with command:
+Then run RTPL with command:

     _build/default/main.exe

+or if you have rlwrap installed:

+    rlwrap _build/default/main.exe